KIrynaW/coast-keepers-project/README.md

 ***

 ## **Exploration Phase:**
 In this decade we can observe increased desire in people in Ireland to care for their local environment.
-As part of our research, when talking to residents of coastal towns in county Kerry, the common topic of conversation often is the cleanliness of our local waterways and what can local community do to prevent water pollution.
+As part of our research, when talking to residents of coastal towns in county Kerry, the common topic of conversation often is the cleanliness of our local waterways and what can local communities do to prevent water pollution.
 What is the first step?
-Starting a website to educate and bring people together localy to help this environmental cause was the common answer.
+Starting a website to educate and bring people together locally to help this environmental cause was the common answer.

 Jackie, Listowel, Co.
 Kerry:

-> *I want to be able to go online and find a local group that I can join for environmental events, clean-ups and social engagement without going  Facebook.
+> *I want to be able to go online and find a local group that I can join for environmental events, clean-ups and social engagement without going on Facebook.
 I love our environment and I want to learn more about how I can help.*

 Mairead, Ballyheigue, Co.
 Kerry: